dbojan/csvEdit_Esmeralda/README.md

 -changes in 2025-01-09-1
-added extvlcopts and kodiprop to checking validity of urls changed player to mpv, put mpv.exe and mpv.com in csv.exe folder. double click will open channel with mpv.exe.
-In program folder also play.bat will be created, with mpv.com, which gives more info on errors.
+added extvlcopts and kodiprop to checking validity of urls changed player to mpv, put mpv.exe and mpv.com in csv.exe folder. mpv.com is optional. double click will open channel with mpv.exe.
+In program folder also play.bat will be created, with mpv.com (if it exists), which gives more info on errors.
  You can use browser extensions to find channel info.
  Note that windows players sometimes have problems with audio/video sync of encrypted channels.
  On android use players: ott, sparkle or tivimate.